 - 8.14 Capital expenditure is expenditure on non-current assets that have a life expectancy of more than one year and benefit not just current but future taxpayers within the district.
 The assets are usually funded from grants, reserves built up over a period of time or from borrowing.
-Capital expenditure forms a large part of our spending on the provision of services and, in line with our revenue budget setting process, our Capital Programme for 2023-24 was compiled to maximise and make the best use of the available funding to deliver projects that contributed towards the key priorities of the Council. - 8.15 The Council has an ambitious capital programme.
-This investment which includes £20.5m Future High Streets grant Funding and £17.9m Levelling Up Funding, will reshape how we deliver our services as well as helping to unlock revenue savings and efficiencies to secure our ongoing financial sustainability including: - More commercial space for new and established businesses - Acquisition of a diverse Capital Portfolio of properties for regeneration and economic development or to meet housing need, that are self funding - Adaptations that improve the health and well-being of residents with disabilities - Restoration of Brinton Park following the award of funding from the National Lottery Heritage Fund Parks for People grant programme - Development of Kidderminster town centre, to include transformation of the Magistrates' Court and Bromsgrove Street sites and infrastructure interventions to improve connectivity within the town and deliver an urban park - A programme of work to rekindle Kidderminster's heritage to make the canal and the river a focus with cafes, arts and cultural activities supported by the Levelling Up Fund.

-8.16 The Council delivered £17.265m of capital projects during 2023-24 despite delays on the major grant funded schemes arising from rescoping to bring in-line with funding.
-The Capital Programme budget for 2023-24 was originally set at £38.345m, revised to £30.662m following re-profiling of spend on approved schemes.
-Of the unspent budgeted balance £13.263m will be slipped to future years.
+Capital expenditure forms a large part of our spending on the provision of services and, in line with our revenue budget setting process, our Capital Programme for 2024-25 was compiled to maximise and make the best use of the available funding to deliver projects that contributed towards the key priorities of the Council. - 8.15 The Council has an ambitious capital programme.
+This investment will reshape how we deliver our services as well as helping to unlock revenue savings and efficiencies to secure ongoing financial sustainability.
+During 2024-25 the programme included: - More commercial space for new and established businesses - Continuing to develop of a diverse Capital Portfolio of properties for regeneration and economic development or to meet housing need, that are self funding - Adaptations that improve the health and well-being of residents with disabilities - Development of Kidderminster town centre, to include transformation of the Magistrates' Court and Bromsgrove Street sites and infrastructure interventions to improve connectivity within the town and deliver an urban park - A programme of work to rekindle Kidderminster's heritage to make the canal and the river a focus with cafes, arts and cultural activities supported by the Levelling Up Fund. - 8.16 The Council delivered £26.884m of capital projects during 2024-25.
+The Capital Programme budget for 2024-25 was originally set at £58.160m, revised to £41.475m following re-profiling of spend on approved schemes.
+Of the unspent budgeted balance £14.600m will be slipped to future years.
 An analysis of capital investment is shown in the chart below:

 8.17 The Capital Programme was financed from a combination of internal borrowing, Government Grants, reserves (capital receipts) and revenue contributions.
-Capital Financing for 2023-24 is shown in the diagram below:
+Capital Financing for 2024-25 is shown in the diagram below: